 A Better Experience

 The first major change that Virtual Reality in gaming will deliver is a heightened user experience.
 Through the use of image-based headsets and multi-dimensional gaming worlds, Virtual Reality delivers superior graphic quality.
 For games that rely heavily on storylines, the feeling of full immersion offered to the gamer will heighten the sense of excitement.
-For those playing online casino games, meanwhile, the quality of the Deco Diamonds slot and other major games has the potential to be transformed by the changes.
+For those playing online casino games, meanwhile, the quality of the book of ra and other major games has the potential to be transformed by the changes.

 The Collective Power Of Gamers